 French warships appeared on the Hangang River shortly thereafter as imperialist powers began to encroach on the capital.
 From this time on, new ideas and things found their way into the lives of the people, to include Western-style buildings as well as the use of electricity and petroleum.

 The international status of the state was upgraded from the Joseon kingdom to the Daehan Empire in 1897.
-Seoul (then still officially known as Hanseong) transformed steadily into a city that was a mixture of East Asian tradition and Western modernity.
+Seoul (then still officially known as Hangyang or Hanseong) transformed steadily into a city that was a mixture of East Asian tradition and Western modernity.
 Gyeongungung Palace (now Deoksugung) became the imperial palace; new streets were built, and a streetcar line was installed along Jongno.
 Several public parks appeared as well.
 In 1904, however, the Japanese military, which occupied the capital, dashed the hopes of the Daehan Empire.

 1910 ~ 1945

 In August 1910, Japan forcibly annexed the Daehan Empire and established the Japanese Government-General.

 This institution held virtually absolute authority over administrative, military, legislative and judicial matters.

 The prefectures for Seoul, Incheon, Gaeseong and Gyeonggido were put under the newly formed Gyeongseongbu (Capital Prefecture).
 However Seoul (then officially known as Gyeongseong) remained the capital.
 Located here were the headquarters of the colonial government, along with major businesses, schools and cultural institutions.